Types

 Orthogonality

 If a type system is orthogonal, then no type is more special and capable than others.
-The questions you want to ask to see whether a system is orthogonal or not are: Can an object of any type:
+The questions you want to ask to see whether a system is orthogonal or not are whether an object of any type:

 You might be surprised at how un-orthogonal some language’s type systems are.